2018-2019 Muscatine High School Orchestra Handbook

 Extra Curricular Orchestra Opportunities

-Students who wish to be more involved in the orchestra program are encouraged to join chamber orchestra, volunteer with the middle school and 5th grade orchestra, form small ensembles, teach 5th grade students through our conservatory program, and take private lessons.
+Students who wish to be more involved in the orchestra program are encouraged to join chamber orchestra, volunteer with the middle school and 5th grade orchestra, form small ensembles, teach private lessons to 5th grade students, and take private lessons.
 Students who are interested in any of the listed opportunities are encouraged to speak with Mr. Thoma

 Symphony Orchestra– In collaboration with MHS bands, the MHS Symphony will feature some of MHS’s finest orchestra and band students.
 The group will begin rehearsals, starting in October and run through March.
 The MHS symphony is an auditioned group.
 Auditions will occur in mid-October with audition materials being released in the weeks prior.
-Students in either the 9th grade orchestra or 10-12 orchestra are welcome and encouraged to audition.
+Students in all grades are welcome and encouraged to audition.
 There will be some events that feature the strings students only, such as the Holiday Stroll and the Vintner’s Dinner.

 Volunteer: MHS students are able to volunteer with the 5th grade and middle school orchestra by helping set-up for concerts, tune before concerts, and mentor students in those programs.
 These is an amazing way to see what it is like to be a music teacher, and it is also a great way to get to know some of the younger students in the program.
 This is also an acceptable way to earn silver-cord hours.